Anna Magdalena Appel: Biography

-During this period, too, Anne Magdalene exercised a certain influence on the artistic affairs of the Grand Duchy.
+During this period, too, Anne Magdalena exercised a certain influence on the artistic affairs of the Grand Duchy.

 The personality of Louis III of Hesse had changed with age, to the extent that all his palaces had rooms with similar characteristics: green rooms with mahogany furniture, which were intended to be lived in periodically.
 Anna Magdalena cared for her husband in his last years, especially in the moments before his death in 1877.
 It was in the final moments of Louis III that the Grand-Ducal family came to know Anna Magdalena, out of necessity, because she did not want to be separated from her husband in his death throes.
 The Grand-Ducal family always held her in high regard afterwards and granted her an annual allowance.
 Alexander of Hesse, brother of Louis III, described Anne Magdalene in a letter to his sister Marie, wife of Alexander II of Russia, as:

 a fine woman, aged about thirty with beautiful eyes and teeth.
-A real child of the people, simple and loyal, and she had looked after our brother like a nurse for years.After the death of Louis III, he moved his residence to the nearby town of Wiesbaden, located in the Kingdom of Prussia.
+A real child of the people, simple and loyal, and she had looked after our brother like a nurse for years.After the death of Louis III, Anna Magdalena moved her residence to the nearby town of Wiesbaden, located in the Kingdom of Prussia.
 In her last years, she fostered her niece Anna Magdalena Frobenius and travelled extensively.

 She was buried in the old cemetery (Altes Friedhof) of Darmstadt.